gsi-upm/senpy/affect/README.md

 You can adjust the parameters of the plugin as follows:

-	- Sentiments plugins: EmoTextANEW, EmoTextWAF(only english)
+	- Sentiments plugins: emotion-wnaffect, emotion-anew(only english)
-	- Emotions plugins: sentiText, vaderSentiment,meaningCloud(requires API KEY)
+	- Emotions plugins: sentiment-tass, sentiment-vader,sentiment-meaningCloud(requires API KEY)
 	- Endpoint: the endpoint where the used plugins are. (default: http://senpy.cluster.gsi.dit.upm.es/api/)
 	- Language: english(en) or spanish(es)